 Tip: The dough is very sticky when it is hot and there is THAT moment when you think it’s never going to come together.
 It is easier to handle once it cools down.

 To prevent it sticking to your hands, you can oil them lightly.
 I use a light walnut oil for this.

 If you’re using a mixer/food processor, just throw everything together and mix away until your dough is smooth.

 3.)
-Form a large ball and cut into six segments.
+Form a large ball and divide the dough into six segments.

 Bake for around 20 minutes at 180 Celsius / 356 Fahrenheit or until lightly browned.

 Tip: Your dough should be room temperature when you shape it and put it in the oven.
 First of all, this makes it easier to handle and the bagels will retain their shape.
 If it is too warm it can result in your bagels flattening out in the oven.